Why is Perspective Important in Art?

 Perspective is an art technique for creating an illusion of three dimensions on a flat surface.

 The horizon is a line on eye level.
 But in art it’s the line on the eye level from the artist.
 So a fixed line in the art piece.
 It is easy to find by following architecture, tables, windows etc. But in a human drawing there is also perspective.
-Search in everything you look at for whether you are looking from under or where are you looking from above.
+Try looking around and determining if you are seeing an object from above or below.

 Noella Roos, Alfo , horizon